ajitgoel/Notes/InterviewQuestions/Git/Git-Notes.md

 Here *--no-commit-id* will supress the commit hashes from appearing in the output, and *--name-only* will only print the file names, instead of their paths.

-==How do you setup a script to run every time a repository receives new commits through push?==
+**How do you setup a script to run every time a repository receives new commits through push?**

 To configure a script to run every time a repository receives new commits through push, one needs to define either a pre-receive, update, or a post-receive hook depending on when exactly the script needs to be triggered.